appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 > When I picked up Ruby two years ago, I immediately got hooked.
 I was playing around on Ruby Monk every day after work.
 Now I want to learn more because _[... ...]_, and that's when I found App Academy.
 I really liked how you _[...]_, so I applied.

 Notice that each part of the story includes specific details.
 A few specifics are critical for your listener to fully understand your story.
-Remember...
-A story has a beginning, middle and an end (_three_ parts).
+Remember, a story has a beginning, middle and an end (_three_ parts).

 ### Practice